 The Global Strategic Maple Syrup Reserve of Canada stores over 70 million pounds of syrup.
-The reserve made headlines in 2012 when thieves made off with $18 million dollars’ worth of syrup.
+The reserve made headlines in 2012 when thieves made off with $18 million worth of syrup.
 Luckily, the culprits were apprehended.
 In 2016, maple syrup thieves were at it again and stole more than 5,000 gallons of maple syrup intended for sale at Costco.

 Maple syrup contains 54 antioxidant compounds, which help protect cells against free radicals and can keep eyes and skin in good shape.
 Five of the antioxidants found in maple syrup have never been found anywhere else in nature.

-Maple has the same antioxidants as red wine, berries, flax seed, and whole wheat.
-So next time you make whole wheat and flax seed pancakes, top them with berries and maple syrup for an antioxidant punch.
+Maple has the same antioxidants as red wine, berries, flaxseed, and whole wheat.
+So next time you make whole wheat and flaxseed pancakes, top them with berries and maple syrup for an antioxidant punch.
 You can save the wine for later (but if you do need an excuse, here are 20 reasons why you should drink a glass of wine every day).